PuzzleFlow/tochtli/tutorials/client-notifications.md

 {% endhighlight %}

 Think about `LogParser` as a simple tool that enumerates each log entry as a hash with keys: `:severity`, `:timestamp` and `:message`.
- You can find it's implementation in the file [server.rb](https://github.com/PuzzleFlow/tochtli/blob/master/examples/02-log-analyzer/server.rb).
+ You can find its implementation in the file [server.rb](https://github.com/PuzzleFlow/tochtli/blob/master/examples/02-log-analyzer/server.rb).
  That was simple.
 The next requirement states that important entries are published to the other components.
- We will achieve it with the revers communication from server to client.
+ We will achieve it with the reverse communication from server to client.
- This time server would act as a publisher and client used by the component listening to events as a subscriber.
+ This time the server will act as a publisher and client used by the component listening to events as a subscriber.
  The simplest way to publish a message in Tochtli is to implement `Tochtli::BaseClient` child class.
  Yes, it's true.
 The server code is going to have client class implementation.

 The significant entry would be published with the message:

 {% highlight ruby %}